-You are likely to need planning permission for new buildings and for major changes to existing properties and the local environment.
+- You are likely to need planning permission for new buildings and for major changes to existing properties and the local environment

-Minor work on Listed Buildings or work in Conservation Areas is also likely to need consent.
+- Minor work on Listed Buildings or work in Conservation Areas is also likely to need consent

-Check the 'Permission Needed?' section of the Planning Portal, and look up your project in their list of Common Projects.
+- Check the 'Permission Needed?' section of the Planning Portal, and look up your project in their list of Common Projects

 Householders - sources of information

 - Volume calculator for calculating the volume of a number of different kinds of buildings or extensions.

-View Brighton & Hove's Policies and Guidance for Householder proposals.
+- View Brighton & Hove's Policies and Guidance for Householder proposals.

-Even if your development seems to be permitted by these rules, it's still important to contact the council’s Development Control team to check that the building or land has not had its permitted development rights removed or limited for some reason.
+- Even if your development seems to be permitted by these rules, it's still important to contact the council’s Development Management team to check that the building or land has not had its permitted development rights removed or limited for some reason.
 In some cases, there will be special conditions attached to previous development that can restrict these rights.

-Brighton & Hove also has Article 4 directions which limit the scope of permitted development rights in these areas of the city.
+- Brighton & Hove also has Article 4 Directions which limit the scope of permitted development rights in these areas of the city.

 Listed buildings and conservation areas

-To find out if your property is protected, check our Listed Buildings and Conservation Areas pages.
-See also our Policies and Guidance on Listed Buildings and demolition in Conservation Areas.
+- See also our Policies and Guidance on Listed Buildings and demolition in Conservation Areas.

-If your property is affected, you will need to apply for Listed Building Consent in addition to your Application for Planning Permission.
+- If your property is affected, you will need to apply for Listed Building Consent in addition to your Application for Planning Permission.
 Find out how to do all this in our guide How to apply for planning permission.

 Please contact our Arboricultural Service for any advice on work relating to trees, or if you see tree work taking place which you believe may not be authorised.